England win gives me 'good problems' - Middleton

 With the likes of world player of the year Zoe Aldcroft on their way back to full fitness, Middleton is only going to have more of those "good problems" to solve over the next few weeks and months.

-Next weekend it will be Wales trying to stop the England team marching to a 21st win in a row.
+Next weekend it will be Wales trying to stop his all-conquering world number one team marching to a 21st win in a row.